jpcano/carto-fe/README.md

 ### Loading time

-Fetching the whole geoJSON takes time using a low speed internet connection (it is ~10 MB).
-To improve the user experience in this scenario, we request small chunks of 5000 rows from the server and we render them on the fly.
+Fetching the whole geoJSON takes a lot of time using a low speed internet connection (it is ~10 MB).
+To improve the user experience in this scenario, we request small chunks of 5000 rows from the server and it renders them on the fly.

-Also, to improve the loading time we used the minimum number of dependencies.
+Also, to improve the loading time I used the minimum number of dependencies.
 Just JQuery for better cross browser compatibility for event handling but a version without JQuery is also developed (it is commented on the code).

 ### Rendering time

-From the three rendering options we considered (SVG, HTML 5 Canvas and WebGL).
-We chose WebGL to improve the rendering time.
+From the three rendering options I considered (SVG, HTML 5 Canvas and WebGL).
+I chose WebGL to improve the rendering time.

 The key factor for this decision is the zooming and panning actions which can be be benefited from the WebGL speed for matrix computations.